gbgg/aama-data/bin/README.md

    c. generate the "pname" files needed for pdgm-pname display.

 3. Launch the fuseki server with bin/fuseki.sh in one terminal window.
-4. Run bin/aama-query-display-demo.sh in another termnal window.
+4. Run bin/aama-query-display-demo.sh in another terminal window.

 ==============================================